veryaustin/build-a-tron/README.md

 * [WiFi Explorer] for seeing all the WiFi in the area
 * [Byword] for simple clean Markdown editing
 * [Pages] for making pretty "Word" documents
-* [Helium] for watching YouTube videos all the time
 * [Tunesify] for converting audio files to various formats
-* [Audiobook Builder]: for cutting/editing and publishing audio books
 * [PageLayers] for clipping websites and creating Photoshop layouts
 * [Bear] for clipping articles and taking notes.
 More simple thatn Evernote
 * [YubiKey Personalization Tool] for personalizing Yubikeys